frankschae/academic-kickstart/content/post/bouncing_ball/index.md

 \end{aligned}
 $$

-In the following, let us focus on the `BacksolveAdjoint()` algorithm, which computes the sensitivities
+Let us focus on the `BacksolveAdjoint()` algorithm, which computes the sensitivities

 $$
 \begin{aligned}